Hello, everyone! I know... I began this story FOUR years ago, and

 "Oh, I'm sorry!
 Dr. Swan, but you can call me Bella."
-She extended her hand which he eagerly took into his own, marveling over how delicate and warm her hand was in his own.
+She extended her hand, which he eagerly took into his own, marveling over how delicate and warm it felt in his own.

 "And I'm Edward, Edward Cullen.
 Pleased to meet you."